-We have begun to strategically take advantage of a broader portion of the used vehicle market by adding more lower priced vehicles to our inventory.
 As a data-driven company, we acquire inventory based upon demand predicted by our data analytics.
-Although we expect ASP to fluctuate in the short-term as a result of market conditions, our long-term strategy continues to move us towards lower-priced inventory, which we expect will result in a lower ASP.
+Our ASP increased significantly during the third quarter of 2021 primarily due to market appreciation, and we expect ASP to fluctuate in the short-term as a result of market conditions, however, our long-term strategy continues to move us towards lower-priced inventory, which we expect will result in a lower ASP.